splttingatms/splttingatms.github.io/_drafts/a-draft-post.md

 * You want to specify the text in the file
 * You need to overwrite the file if it exists
-* You do not have administator privelages
+* You do not have administrator privileges

 ### Method 2: [copy](https://technet.microsoft.com/en-us/library/bb490886.aspx)